rylamb/Clean_Code_Notes/README.md

       ```

 12. **Don't Pass Null**
     - Unless working with an API which expects you to pass _null_, you should avoid passing _null_ whenever possible.
-In most languages there is no good way to deal with a _null_ that is passed by a caller accidentally, thus it makes sense to forbid passing _null_ by default [(See Lombok's @NonNull)](https://projectlombok.org/features/NonNull).
+In most languages there is no good way to deal with a _null_ that is passed by a caller accidentally, thus it makes sense to forbid passing _null_ by default [_(see Lombok's @NonNull)_](https://projectlombok.org/features/NonNull).
 Taking this approach allows allows you to assume that a _null_ in an argument list is an indication of a problem.

 ## Boundaries <a name="boundaries"></a>